HIT & RUN, MISDEMEANOR VEHICULAR HOMICIDE

 If you have been charged with a hit and run involving a fatality, a serious injury, or property damage, the severity of the sentence you can expect upon conviction ranges from a Class 1 misdemeanor to a Class H felony, depending upon the severity of resulting injuries and your prior criminal record.
 If you have fled the scene of an accident resulting in a fatal injury, you are guilty of a Class H felony and can be sentenced to serve up to 25 months in prison.
 Even if you have fled from the scene of an accident that involves only property damage or minor injury, you are guilty of a Class 1 misdemeanor and subject to a prison sentence of up to 120 days.

 The range of possible penalties that can be imposed in hit and run cases involving personal injury or property damage is quite broad, but all hit and run charges involving serious or fatal injury or damage to property have the same potential to change the course of your life and destroy your hopes and dreams for the future.
-At DeMent Askew & Johnson, we have decades of experience defending all types of hit and run offenses, and our team of hit and run attorneys have the experience and skill you need to protect your rights and your future.
+At DeMent Askew Johnson & Marshall, we have decades of experience defending all types of hit and run offenses, and our team of hit and run attorneys have the experience and skill you need to protect your rights and your future.

-DeMent Askew & Johnson Can Help
+DeMent Askew Johnson & Marshall Can Help

 At DeMent, Askew & Johnson, our traffic attorneys have defended tens of thousands of traffic offenses charges in and around Wake and Carteret County, both before district courts and superior courts and the North Carolina Department of Motor Vehicles.
 We represent clients of all ages and students from all surrounding colleges and universities, including Duke University, Meredith College, North Carolina State University, Shaw University, University of North Carolina, Wake Tech, and William Peace University.
 We will thoroughly evaluate your case and explore every possible way of protecting your driving privileges and getting the charges against you reduced or dismissed entirely.
 Call us today to speak with one of our traffic attorneys for a free consultation at 919-833-5555.